allegro/blog/_posts/2022-04-26-graphql-perf-tradeoffs.md

 * A query resolver for fields that come from the same data source as the identifier field.
 We may ask for information that we don’t need, but we skip the unnecessary connection time overhead when we ask for more than one field.
-Moreover, most of the sources that are connected to our service are REST APIs and always compute all fields, so why shouldn't we use them?
+Moreover, most of the sources that are connected to our service are REST APIs and always compute all fields, so why shouldn’t we use them?
-Adding additional resolvers also complicates logic and makes flow less clear.
+Adding additional resolvers also complicates logic and makes the flow less clear.

 * A type resolver when some parts of a query can be resolved independently, because those parts can run in parallel.
-It's very easy to achieve, just wrap the resolver’s functions with any of the asynchronous abstractions.
-We also use type resolvers when we ask for some part of the domain that isn't ours to avoid dependency crossing.
+It’s very easy to achieve, just wrap the resolver’s functions with any of the asynchronous abstractions.
+We also use type resolvers when we ask for some part of the domain that isn’t ours to avoid dependency crossing.

 ## The metrics war

-We can indicate a few strategies to monitoring performance like:
+There are different approaches to performance monitoring depending on the element whose performance we monitor:

 * Poor - HTTP endpoint (just one endpoint which always responds with 200 status code)
 * Better - GraphQL query/mutation (each query/mutation)
 * Almost great - Resolvers (access to data source)

-The HTTP endpoint is what we measured for a REST API.
+The HTTP endpoint is the point at which we measured performance for a REST API.
 For example one of the simplest ways of monitoring performance for API endpoints is response time.
 Some basic dashboards could look like this:

 ![dashboard_1](/img/articles/2022-04-26-graphql-perf-tradeoffs/p95-response-1.png)
 ![dashboard_2](/img/articles/2022-04-26-graphql-perf-tradeoffs/p95-response-2.png)

 In the GraphQL universe, there is usually only one endpoint.
-This approach has cons and pros.
+This approach has advantages and disadvantages.
 While we have low latency and no errors it could be great for us as developers and business.
 We have just one entry point and one failure point but if something goes wrong we have to dig deeper.

-Below chart of `p95` for single GraphQL endpoint tells us nothing while we have a huge utilization of our graph and plenty of consumers which use different input data and ask us for variety of payload in extended scope.
+The chart below, showing p95 response times for a single GraphQL endpoint, does not tell the whole story.
+In reality we have plenty of consumers which use different input data and ask us for variety of payload in extended scope.

 ![dashboard_3](/img/articles/2022-04-26-graphql-perf-tradeoffs/p95-response-3.png)